 In Southern India, we operate an organic latex farm and factory, where we sustainably harvest the latex we use in Avocado products.
 Because it’s certified organic, the process is safer for farmers and factory workers, and better for the local community.

-We use cotton and wool in our Green Mattresses, pillows, and toppers.
-The Global Organic Textile Standard (GOTS) certified our organic cotton and organic wool, as well as our Los Angeles factory where we hand-make many of our products.
-Our wool co-op in India (above), where we process all our organic wool, is also GOTS and GOLS certified.
+We use cotton and wool in our mattresses, pillows, and toppers.
+The Global Organic Textile Standard (GOTS) has certified our organic cotton and organic wool, as well as our Los Angeles factory where we handcraft many of our products.
+Our wool co-op in India, where we process all our organic wool, is also GOTS and GOLS certified.
 Because these sustainable fabrics are independently verified, our customers can trust they are always ethically and responsibly sourced.
 A GOTS certification means these textiles are better for you and the people that farm them.